Hand Drawn Logo Design (Beautiful & Intricate, Baroque Inspired)

 As a wedding invitation designer, I have happily been producing high-end, luxury custom designed invitations and wedding stationery for weddings and events for five years now.
 I have always wanted to dabble in the world of logo design, yet the right client or creative design brief had not yet come along.
 Alongside that I didn’t quite know how to go about approaching a logo design brief.
 Do I focus on modern designs or produce a gallery of old world logo designs?

 You may be wondering, what is hand drawn logo design?
-In today’s fast paced society many people buy a cheap, fast turn around vector designed logo design for their businesses.
+In today’s quick turn around, mass production society many people will buy a cheap, fast turn around vector designed logo design for their businesses.
 It’s only later on that you will need to update and redesign branding.
 A hand drawn logo design in not computer generated.
 No technology is used.
 It is 100% hand drawn, starting off with an outline and a simple, rudimentary pencil sketch.
 Next I take a black fine liner and start to fill in the pencil sketch with actual design.
 Once this sketch is completed I will use a calligraphy dip pen and trace over the design and add other ink colours and build the design as I continue forward.
 To complete the design, I will add additional finishing touches such as watercolour artwork, an illustrated background and a bespoke calligraphy tagline.
 Once this is all created I will scan the design in and convert it to a digital file that can be used throughout all my client’s marketing collateral and for all business needs.